 Team Ireland has had a strong presence in Athletics over the last number of years competing across a broad spectrum including 100m, 1500m and Shot Put to name but a few.
 If Athletics is something you are interested in, you should contact your local Athletics Club.
 If you are unsure of the location of your nearest club, contact Athletics Ireland or IWA Sport who will be able to help you.

 Athletes compete in a variety of Track and Field events according to their functional classification, with some competing in wheelchairs, some with prostheses, while those who are visually impaired receive guidance from a sighted guide.

-If you would like to find out more about Athlete about competing and classification you can contact us here.
+If you would like to find out more about Athletics, about competing and classification, you can contact us here.

 Swimmers are classified according to their functional ability to perform each stroke.
 Numbers 1-10 cover athletes with physical impairments, while classes 11-13 are for athletes with a visual impairment.
 Athletes with an intellectual impairment compete in class 14, while several prefixes will denote the type of event; “S” represents Freestyle, Backstroke and Butterfly events, “SB” denotes Breaststroke events and “SM” refers to Individual Medley events.

 For more information, you can contact us here.

 Shooting is a test of accuracy and control, in which athletes use pistols or rifles to fire at static targets.
 It generally includes both rifle and pistol events with athletes divided in to two classes for competition.
 In this precision sport, athletes use focus and controlled breathing to reduce their heart rates and improve stability.
 Competing in shooting demands high levels of concentration and emotional control.

 Athletes with different disabilities compete together in two classes – SH1, for athletes who can support the weight of their firearm themselves, and SH2, for athletes who use a shooting stand to support their arm.